Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-Here, $s$ is the specific entropy.
-The fundamental question is the form of the entropy flux $\mathbf{J}$.~\eqref{sbal} is a conditional inequality, where the balance of internal energy,~\eqref{ebal} must be considered as a constraint.
-According to classical irreversible thermodynamics both the entropy flux and entropy production can be determined with the following simple calculation
+in which $s$ is the specific entropy.
+The fundamental question is the form of the entropy flux $\mathbf{J}$.
+Eq.~\eqref{sbal} is a conditional inequality, where the balance of internal energy \eqref{ebal} must be considered as a constraint.
+According to Classical Irreversible Thermodynamics, both the entropy flux and entropy production can be determined with the following straightforward calculation,